0

 The 80s continued with parties at the nearby duck pond, dunkings at the Kapunda swimming pool, hot vodka-infused days at Adelaide oval one dayers, and afternoons watching each other play netball and footy right here at Dutton Park.
 There were the commutes together to Salisbury teachers college, rural youth camps, and night time visits to the local St John’s Cemetery to find ghosts (although never one to mess with the paranormal, you refused to come out of the car!).
 Michael and I have always been proud that our birthdays are only one week apart and in this decade we celebrated our 18th birthdays together and, as the 80’s ended, our 21sts.

 Along came the 90’s.
 Champagne on the salt pans of Lake Gilles in Kimba and a joyously happy summer together.
 But the universe had different ideas for us during this decade – our working lives began and the world beckoned.
-We both trod different paths but we stayed deeply bonded as friends and continued to share in each other’s joys and sorrows.
+We both trod different paths, but we stayed deeply bonded as friends and continued to share in each other’s joys and sorrows.
 There were dinners, coffees, movies and our 30th birthdays.
 Our bond of friendship remained strong while we travelled the world.
 There were letters, cards and phonecalls, whether they were from a pub in England, the Boomerang bar in Singapore, a hotel room in California or a phone box in Turkey.

 The 2000’s brought a decade of significant life events for us.
 On that terrible day, September 11th 2001 we sought each other out to spend the afternoon together to try and make sense of that crazy moment in world history.
 During this decade we celebrated our 40th birthdays and the births of our wonderful children.
 You shed tears with me at the funerals of my mum, my dad and my eldest sister Fran.